syahidfrd/syahidfrd.com/src/content/blog/bare-metal-go-deployment/index.md

 nano /var/lib/goapp/chained.pem
 ```

-Install NGINX on your vps server if you haven't already
+Install NGINX on your VPS server if you haven't already

 ```bash
 sudo apt update